-NOTE: A hot spare can be created only if a physical disk is in the Ready or Normal state in the Physical Disks field.
-If the physical disk is in the Online state, the disk is being used by a virtual disk and cannot be selected as a hot spare.
+- NOTE: A hot spare can be created only if a physical disk is in the Ready or Normal state in the Physical Disks field.
+If the physical disk is in the Online state, the disk is being used by a virtual disk and cannot be selected as a hot spare. - NOTE: If disk space is available in the global hot spare drive then a single global hot spare can be assigned as a hot spare to multiple degraded virtual drives.
+Therefore, it is possible for the same global hot spare to become part of different degraded virtual drives that have different RAID levels.